 What is Hedge Fund?

-Hedge fund is also a pooled investment or an alternative investment technique wherein fund managers use a lot of different techniques to earn active returns.
-The investors in hedge funds are accredited investors, high net worth individuals (HNIs), insurance firms, pension funds and more.
+A hedge fund is also a pooled investment or an alternative investment technique wherein fund managers use many different techniques to earn active returns.
+The investors in hedge funds are accredited investors, high net worth individuals (HNIs), insurance firms, pension funds, and more.

 Mutual Fund vs Hedge Fund – Similarities